University of Sioux Falls: Accreditation

 It is affiliated with the American Baptist Churches USA.

 Academics

 The University of Sioux Falls is accredited by the Higher Learning Commission.
 The undergraduate and graduate teacher education programs in the Fredrikson School of Education are accredited by the Council for Accreditation of Educator Preparation and approved by the South Dakota Division of Education.
 The university's social work program is accredited by the Council on Social Work Education and the university's nursing programs are accredited by the Commission for Collegiate Nursing Education.
 The undergraduate and graduate programs in the Vucurevich School of Business are accredited by the International Assembly for Collegiate Business Education.

-The university also maintains membership in the South Dakota Association of Independent Colleges, the Council of Independent Colleges, the Association of South Dakota Colleges and Universities, the American Association of Colleges for Teacher Education, and the Council for Christian Colleges and Universities.
+The university also maintains membership in the South Dakota Association of Independent Colleges, the Council of Independent Colleges, the Association of South Dakota Colleges and Universities, and the American Association of Colleges for Teacher Education.

 Academic offerings

 USF offers undergraduate programs, pre-professional programs, and graduate and adult-learning programs.

 USF's study-abroad partner institutions include: Nelson Mandela Metropolitan University in Port Elizabeth, South Africa; The American University of Greece, DEREE in Athens, Greece; Handong Global University in Pohang, Korea; and Universidad del Este in San Juan, Puerto Rico.
 Students may also apply for international study in one of USF's 10 CCCU semester-abroad programs.